A Leadership Guide to Navigating the Unknown in Education

 New Narratives Amid COVID-19

-Recognizing that education systems have been temporarily paralyzed in the past and likely will in the future—whether it’s because of a natural disaster, or pandemic—this important volume offers critical insights about how schools can effectively carry forward the mission of educating all children even in the face of system turbulence and disruption.
+Recognizing that education systems have been temporarily paralyzed in the past and likely will in the future—whether it’s because of a natural disaster or a pandemic—this important volume offers critical insights about how schools can effectively carry forward the mission of educating all children even in the face of system turbulence and disruption.

 Table of Contents